jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-let-the-people-dance.md

 **Rachel:** Hahaha or what about us?
 Let’s do number 200 together if Carl’s busy.
 I’d love to do a mix with Kristen.

-**Kristen:** Ok maybe by number 200 I’ll be confident enough.
-I’m the beginner out of us at mixing music together.
-I’m loving learning though.
-Music has been such a love of my life…wish I’d started sooner.
+**Kristen:** Ok maybe by number 200 I’ll be confident enough!
 <br><br>

 **RR: We tune in regularly to your weekly radio show on **[**Bondi Radio**](https://www.facebook.com/BondiRadio/)** too, what has that experience been like?**

 **Kirsten:** It’s been really fun for us and we're really grateful for the opportunity to have our own show.
 It’s been a way to share Monday afternoons with some talented friends.
 We love inviting guests on our show and it being right on Bondi Beach is just stunning!
 Rach and I then get to learn from some of our favourite DJs and get some practice on the decks.
 Glad you guys have now joined the family too.
-Welcome aboard.
+Welcome aboard!
 <br><br>

 !\[](/img/ltpd radio .png)